 • School of Architecture

-International Student Budget: (2016–2017)
+International Student Budget (2023–2024):

-Financial Aid: Financial aid opportunities for first-year
+Financial Aid: Limited financial aid opportunities available for first-year international students

 Test Score Requirements: SAT/ACT test-flexible option for some overseas applicants; Applicants must have (1) completed secondary education outside of the US and (2) received one of these credentials: